 Sam bears all the responsibility for juggling his academic obligations with the myriad appointments his Crohn’s disease requires.
 It’s a big job, especially considering that he’s a student in one of UBC’s most challenging programs — engineering physics — and also minoring in commerce.

-Sam was first diagnosed in Grade 6, and endured a couple of tough years before the doctors at Toronto’s Sick Kids Hospital finally got his disease under control through regular infusions of the biologic, Remecaid.
-After that Sam quickly gained 40 pounds and got his life back
+Sam was first diagnosed in Grade 6, and endured a couple of tough years before the doctors at Toronto’s Sick Kids Hospital finally got his disease under control through regular infusions of the biologic, Remicade.
+After that, Sam quickly gained 40 pounds and got his life back.